Explore Courses

 53. Explain Account, Property & Views in Google Analytics.

-Property is a website, mobile app or device.
+Property is a website, mobile app, or device.
 An account can have multiple properties.
 When we add a property to an account, it generates the code that we can use to gather data from the property.
 The code contains a unique ID that identifies the data from that property.

 View is your access point for reports.
-We can offer views to users so they can find the reports based on view’s data.
+We can offer views to users so they can find the reports based on the view’s data.

 54. What is category in Google Analytics?